Can This Detroit Twentysomething Change The Democratic Party Before Politics Changes Him?

 It’s a Friday night in late March in Raleigh, North Carolina, and everyone at this hip two-story bar has spent the afternoon talking about politics.
 At one end of the bar sits a 29-year-old man with a broad chest, a thick dark beard, dressed casually in a hooded zip-up sweater and jeans, with a long pour of whiskey in hand.
 People in the room are seeking him out.
 They ask him his plans.
 Some people offer advice, others want to fund his not-yet-launched campaign.
 He greets the attention with the relaxed air of someone who is good at making small talk peppered with the occasional college basketball reference.

 His name is Wisam Naoum and, like many others around the country, he had a crisis of conscience after the presidential election.
 “I grew up as the resident ethnic kid,” he told a packed room at a nearby hotel earlier in the day.
 He was the one with the weird ethnic food at lunch, he joked.
-The son of Assyrian immigrants, Wisam’s parents fled Northern Iraq in the early ’80s and eventually landed in Detroit to start a new life.
+The son of Chaldean Catholic Assyrian immigrants, Wisam’s parents fled Northern Iraq in the early ’80s and eventually landed in Detroit to start a new life.
 His family, living in a suburb outside the city, kept their culture alive and vibrant in the house, but “I was the only dark kid on my block,” he said, with the cool, deep cadence of a nice guy on a college Frisbee team.
 “I had to learn how to balance the culture at home with the culture at school.”

 The kids on the bus knew him as “Peter”—his American name—because the bus driver couldn’t be bothered to pronounce Wisam.
 In time, he tells me later, he learned how to blend the two worlds into one.
 As a young adult he worked with a group of fellow immigrants that advocated for state and national resolutions to recognize the Assyrian conflict.
 He describes it to me as his first taste of politics.
 He majored in political science as an undergrad at Wayne State University in Detroit and went on to law school at the University of Michigan.
 He landed a high-paying job in Chicago as a corporate lawyer.
 That was three years ago.